Frequently Asked Questions

 "Facts, Statistics and Research"

 No. There is little to no evidence that these diseases are inherited.
-There are genetic components to the diseases and often there are alterations in the DNA but the cause of these changes is unknown and occurs later in life.
+There are genetic components to the diseases and often there are alterations in the DNA but the cause of these changes is unknown.

-What are the statistics for the survival of leukemia, lymphoma and myeloma?
+What are the survival statistics for blood cancers?

 Survival is measured in several ways so it is important to define each measure.
 The survival statistics are often presented as five-year survival, that is, the percentage of people who survive five years from the date of diagnosis.
-The five-year survival rates for the blood cancers (for all age groups) are: leukemia 56.5%; Hodgkin lymphoma 86.3%; non-Hodgkin lymphoma 69.5% and myeloma 41.1%.
-Leukemia rates by type of disease (for all age groups) are: ALL 66.6%; CLL 80.8%; AML 23.6% and CML is 55.2%.
-These figures differ for children ages 0-19 and people over 75.
+For survival statistics, access our annual Facts publication.

-How can I find out the latest research in treating my disease?
+How can I find out about the latest research in treating my disease?

 Usually people are looking for the most recent advances in applied or clinical research.